AnneKluytmans/advent-of-code-2024/src/main/java/Day11PlutonianPebbles/Day11Puzzle.md

 How many stones would you have after blinking a total of 75 times?

-Answer:
+Your puzzle answer was 234430066982597.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input here: https://adventofcode.com/2024/day/11/input